 Competency-based education is becoming increasingly popular thanks to its unique approach towards teaching and learning.
-But what does competency-based education involve and how is it for?
+But what does competency-based education involve and who is it for?
 Let's find out!

 What is competency-based education?